 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-This 23-day language and service intensive course is designed for you to achieve a conversational level of Spanish in addition to an in-depth understanding of the components of a meaningful, sustainable community service project within Peru’s communities.
-You will experience different aspects of Peru while hiking down the Inca Trail, visiting the ruins of Machu Picchu, attending language lessons in the rainforest, and finally working within several communities along the Amazon River Basin, starting in the foothills of the Andes and finishing at the mouth of the second longest river in the world.
+This 14-day language and service program is designed to put you on the path towards achieving a conversational level of Spanish in addition to an in-depth understanding of the components of a meaningful, sustainable community service project within Peru’s communities.
+You will experience different aspects of Peru while trekking up a hike through the Andean mountains, visiting the ruins of Machu Picchu, attending language lessons and finally living in the foothills of the Andes and working side by side with community members.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
-In Peru, work closely with local organizations on environmental projects that focus on protecting the Amazonian forest and its resources as well as support rural communities in their infrastructure and development goals.
+In Peru, work to support rural communities in their infrastructure and development goals.
 The projects give you the opportunity to practice your Spanish conversation skills while working with volunteers, stakeholders and residents on improvement and conservation projects.
 Possible projects include:

 Your flight into Cusco gives you a bird’s eye view of Peru’s magnificent landscape, from soaring snow-capped peaks to expansive valleys.
 This capital of the Incan World is a city steeped in history where two worlds collide, that of modern day Peru and of the once-powerful Incas.
 As we acclimate to the altitude, we explore cobblestone streets, colonial cathedrals, the Cusco Planetarium, the historic Plaza de Armas and the bustling Mercado Central.
 Delve into the history of community service in Peru, and better understand how your visit will impact and support local communities.
 Listen to indigenous musicians play traditional music on instruments made from reeds and wood.
 Give your Spanish a try, negotiating for local goods with the indigenous Quechua and exploring the colorful market villages of Cusco.

-Head to a small town in the Chincheros District of the Sacred Valley, the perfect destination for practicing your Spanish with friendly locals as you support them in their development goals through volunteer work.
+Take a day in Cusco to celebrate a successful hike with a horseback riding excursion and a night in a charming Cusco hotel.
+Next, head to a small town in the Chincheros District of the Sacred Valley, the perfect destination for practicing your Spanish with friendly locals as you support them in their development goals through volunteer work.
 Lined with charming roadside stands of local goods and warm, welcoming people, an authentically Peruvian town of only a hundred residents will be your home.
-Among the green, rolling hills of the valley, work alongside members of the community on projects most often designed and directed by the locals themselves.
+Work alongside members of the community on projects most often designed and directed by the locals themselves.
 Converse in Spanish to learn how the projects affect livelihoods and the future of the community, and begin to understand the components of sustainable service.
 After wrapping up your service projects, take part in a closing ceremony with members the community and say goodbye to your new friends.

 One of the highlights of your Peruvian journey is visiting Machu Picchu, the world’s most awe-inspiring archaeological site.
 Wander alongside a local expert as you explore the ruins of temples, fountains and terraces built into a staggering mountainous landscape.
 Climb up Huayna Picchu to gaze back at “The Lost City of the Incas”.
 The panorama will leave you speechless.
-After soaking in the experience, say goodbye to your new Broadreach friends as you reflect on all you’ve learned and experienced in the mountains and jungles of Peru.
+After soaking in the experience, say goodbye to your new Broadreach friends as you reflect on all you’ve learned and experienced in this exciting country.